2014-2015 Financial Aid Satisfactory Academic Progress Policy

-(Effective July 1, 2012)
+(Effective July 1, 2014)

 Federal Financial Aid

 There are two standards of Satisfactory Academic Progress Policy that are evaluated at the end of each quarter.
-1.

-Pace of Progression
+Pace of Progression (quantitative standard)

 Students must complete a minimum of 67% of the cumulative credits attempted and complete their degree within 150% of the program credit requirements.
 Attempted credits are reviewed at the financial aid census date (5th day of the term).
 Transfer credits are included in this percentage and maximum time frame.

-Grade Point Average
+Grade Point Average (qualitative standard)

 Students must maintain a cumulative and quarterly GPA of 2.0 (“C” grade) or better to remain eligible for financial aid.

 A student may repeat a failed class as many times as it takes to pass as long as they meet the satisfactory progress requirements each term and don’t exceed 150% of the maximum time frame.

 Financial Aid Warning

-Financial Aid Warning will be assigned when a student’s progression is less than 67% and/or his/her cumulative and quarterly GPA fall below 2.0 at the end of a quarter.
+Financial Aid Warning will be assigned when a student’s progression is less than 67% and/or his/her cumulative or quarterly GPA fall below 2.0 at the end of a quarter.
 Students on Financial Aid Warning are eligible to receive financial aid for the next quarter of attendance.

 Financial Aid Suspension